 This is a business you can start as a side hustle, on the weekends, when you have extra time, or you can dedicate a block of time each week to work on projects.

-It's an excellent way to get paid for your favorite past time, turning it into a profitable business.
-This business is just one of many ways to get paid for your expertise.
+Starting a business is an excellent way to get paid for your favorite past time, and it's just one of many ways to get paid for your expertise.
+Here are some other great reasons to get started.

 - Low Startup Costs – Compared to other businesses, a knitting business has a relatively low financial barrier to entry.
 You don’t need expensive machinery or a large workspace to get started.